Develtos: Classical period

 Pliny the Elder makes reference to the city in his Naturalis Historia.
 In 82 AD, the population of Deultum petitioned Titus Avidius Quietus to become a patron of the city.
 Commemorative bronze coins were minted by Emperor Trajan to celebrate the 30th anniversary of the foundation of Deultum.
 Between 130 and 150 AD, the city suffered serious damage from barbarian attacks.

-By the end of the 2nd century and the beginning of the 3rd century, Deultum had an area of approximately 62 acres (0.25 sq km) and there were temples dedicated to Asclepius and Cybele.
+By the end of the 2nd century and the beginning of the 3rd century, Deultum had an area of approximately 62 acres (0.25 km^{2}) and there were temples dedicated to Asclepius and Cybele.
 A mint was active at Deultum from the reign of Caracalla to that of Emperor Philip the Arab.
 The city is mentioned in the Antonine Itinerary, composed in the early 3rd century.
 Following his ascension to the throne, Emperor Philip the Arab travelled through Deultum in 244 en route from Circesium to Rome, and adventus coins were minted to celebrate his presence.

 Deultum was sacked by Goths in the second half of the 3rd century and was rebuilt shortly after.
 The city later became part of the province of Haemimontus, and Emperor Diocletian travelled through Deultum in 294 whilst en route from Sirmium to Nicomedia.
 Legions I Flavia Pacis, II Flavia Pacatiana, and III Flavia Pacis may have been levied at Deultum and its environs by Diocletian or Emperor Constantius II.

 At the Battle of Deultum in the summer of 377 during the Gothic War of 376–382 an Eastern Roman army was defeated by a Gothic raiding party outside Deultum, and the city was sacked.
 Deultum was later rebuilt on a smaller scale, and, in the second half of the 5th century, new walls were constructed and all unprotected buildings were demolished to ensure hostile forces did not use them as cover.
 However, the walls were destroyed by Slavs and Avars at the end of the 6th century.